byui-wdd/wdd131/src/prepare/unit1a.md

 Questions that might be helpful could be:

-- What problems can arise when...?
+- What problems can arise when... ?
 - Can you give me a specific example? (or another example)
 - Are there any other ways to do this?
 - Can you give me more information on...?